Addressing Plastic Pollution and Its Deadly Impacts

 Microplastics

 Microplastics are tiny plastic particles (<5 mm).
-They can result from the breakdown of larger plastic items or it is intentionally manufactured for certain applications, such as microbeads or scrubs in personal care products.
+They can result from the breakdown of larger plastic items or from the intentional manufacturing of certain applications, such as microbeads or scrubs in personal care products.

 Nanoplastics